jasontoups-dfinity/react-component-library/memory-bank/projectbrief.md

 - Complex state management
 - Performance optimization for large-scale applications

-This project brief serves as the foundation for our React Playground GitHub Template, guiding all development decisions and ensuring the template meets the needs of our organization's teams.
+This project brief serves as the foundation for our React Component Library GitHub Template, guiding all development decisions and ensuring the template meets the needs of our organization's teams.